ottypes/json1/spec.md

 When you pick up a subtree, it can be placed somewhere else or it could be discarded.
 When you place a subtree, it can come from somewhere else in the document or it could be an immediate literal value.

-The type is designed to contain other embedded OT documents (rich text documents or whatever).
+The type is also designed to contain other embedded OT documents (rich text documents or whatever).
 The subdocuments can be inserted, deleted or moved around the tree directly by the JSON type.
-However, if you want to edit subdocuments themselves, you should use the document's own native operations, embedded inside a JSON1 operation.
-The syntax for this hasn't been defined yet, but it'll probably be pretty simple.
+However, if you want to edit subdocuments themselves, you should use the document's own native operations.
+These operations can be embedded inside a JSON1 operation.

+For plain text edits the [text OT type](https://github.com/ottypes/text) is bundled & always available.

-> Note: Currently the plan is to use embedded types to edit raw strings, numbers and booleans too.
+> Note: Currently the plan is to use embedded types to edit raw numbers and booleans too.
 I'll probably make & bundle a simple, officially blessed subtype for each, as well as add some syntax sugar for it.

 ## Why?
 Advantages compared to JSON0